 Companies often have to make reports and make information publicly available.

 If you want to take legal action against an individual (sometimes called a “natural person”), the first question is in what capacity is he/she relevant to your case?
+For example, are you taking legal action against someone because of their role as a director of a company?
+Or because they are a public official or government minister?

 When you have answered that question, the following sources may provide information on the individuals in question.